Satoru Sayama: Becoming Tiger Mask

 On May 6, 1982, Tiger Mask was forced to vacate the WWF Junior Heavyweight Championship after injuring his right knee.
 Tiger Mask would go on to win the NWA World Junior Heavyweight less than 3 weeks later on May 25, 1982.
 The next day, Tiger Mask defeated old UK rival Mark Rocco, wrestling in the guise of Black Tiger, in a match for the WWF Junior Heavyweight title.
 This victory was met with controversy, as some board members on the NWA declared the title vacant, as they felt that the NWA World Junior Heavyweight Championship was the premier title for the division.
 However, during an annual meeting between the NWA and New Japan Pro-Wrestling, it was declared that Tiger Mask was still recognized as the official champion, which made him the only man to simultaneously hold the NWA World Junior Heavyweight Championship and the WWF Junior Heavyweight Championship.

+Sayama had mixed feelings about his stardom, feeling NJPW were losing interest in martial arts.
+This was not only due to Tiger Mask's success, but also because Inoki, increasingly aging and with his health affected by diabetes, could not keep the pace in his traditional matches against martial artists.
+Sayama tried to compensate by wrestling with the maximum realism, keeping the acrobatics but refraining from using moves that would have been implausible in a real fight.
 Around this time, Sayama trained in sambo under Victor Koga and kickboxing under Toshio Fujiwara.